-Property is one of the most significant investments an individual makes in their life.
+Property is one of the most significant investments an individual makes.
 Many of us spend our entire lives building our homes.
-Homeowners have a right to protect their investment by keeping unwanted intruders away from their homes.
+Homeowners have a right to protect their investments by keeping unwanted intruders away from their homes.
 Yet, we read about cases of unlawful property possession, “squatting,” and occupying land illegally.

 However, it is illegal when the owner does not invite or permit the person to enter, occupy, use or possess the property.
 Rental properties that are occupied as a result of contractual agreements are not considered trespass as long as tenants do not try to stay in the house beyond the terms of the contract.
-If tenants try to “squat” in the house in violation of the contract or beyond the time permitted by it, landlords have the right to take legal action against them.
+If tenants try to “squat” in the house in violation of the contract or beyond the time permitted, landlords have the right to take legal action against them.

 Ownership of property by adverse possession